Palazuelos Variscite Oval Cabochon media thumbnails

 Dimensions 10 × 8 × 4 mm

-Shape and Back Oval, polished flat back
+Shape and back Oval, flat polished back

 Finish Mirror polish

-Treatment No treatment.
-Green color due to native iron traces in the phosphate
+Treatment Untreated.
+Green color from native iron traces in the phosphate

-Piece Type Unique piece — hand-cut
+Piece type Unique piece — hand-cut

 This specific piece